StephenPCG/onebitbug.me/content/2013-10-26-nginx-as-a-gateway.md

-Title: Use nginx as a HTTP Gateway
+Title: Use nginx as an HTTP Gateway
 Slug: nginx-as-a-gateway
 Date: 2013-10-26 14:46
 Category: nginx